Can wireless challenge cable for home interne... | Taiwan News

 NEW YORK (AP) — Cellular companies such as Verizon are looking to challenge traditional cable companies with residential internet service that promises to be ultra-fast, affordable and wireless.

 Using an emerging wireless technology known as 5G, Verizon's 5G Home service provides an alternative to cable for connecting laptops, phones, TVs and other devices over Wi-Fi.
-It launches in four U.S. cities on Monday.
+It launches Monday in four U.S. cities.

 Verizon won't be matching cable companies on packages that also come with TV channels and home phone service.
 But fewer people have been subscribing to such bundles anyway, as they embrace streaming services such as Netflix for video and cellphone services instead of landline.